hammad25/Rock-Paper-Scissors/README.md

   5. To see your published site, under **GitHub Pages**, click the site's URL.

 ### GitPod
-In order to make a local copy of this application, you can clone it by typing the following command in your IDE Terminal:
+* In order to make a local copy of this application, you can clone it by typing the following command in your IDE Terminal:

 - `git clone https://github.com/hammad25/Space-RPS.git`

 Alternatively, if using Gitpod, you can [click here](https://gitpod.io/#https://github.com/hammad25/Space-RPS) to start a new Gitpod workspace on your account.

+* In the terminal command line "python3 -m http.server" then click open browser.

 ## Credits
 * Rohit Sharma, my mentor for helping me understand concepts and as always reassuring me to trust the process and digest JavaScript at my own pace and not to compare myself with others.